Richard A. Chaifetz School of Business

 Internship Program

 Students must gain career-related experience before graduation in today’s competitive business environment.
-Recognizing this necessity, the Chaifetz School of Business provides an internship program offering students a wide range of experiences with employers in the St. Louis region and throughout the United States.
+Recognizing this necessity, the Chaifetz School of Business facilitates internship opportunities offering students a wide range of experiences with employers in the St. Louis region and throughout the United States.
 An internship allows students to combine classroom learning with practical work experience and is a precious component of a college education.
 SLU’s metropolitan setting is an ideal location to pursue a business degree.
-In addition to traditional summer internships, students can participate in internships while continuing to attend classes.
-Whether or not they receive course credit, the Chaifetz School of Business encourages all students to participate in internships to enhance their academic studies, understand the business world, develop business relationships and build work experience.
+In addition to traditional summer internships, students can participate in internships while continuing to attend classes during the traditional fall and spring semesters.
+Whether or not they receive course credit, the Chaifetz School of Business encourages all students to participate in at least one internship (or more!) to enhance their academic studies, understand the business world, develop business relationships and build work experience.

 Career Resources Center